-Patronage of Michael D. Higgins, President of Ireland through Clans of Ireland
+Recognised under patronage of the President of Ireland by Clans of Ireland

 * Applicants are vetted for being virtuous and well- deserving.